MobileFirst-Platform-Developer-Center/DevCenter/_posts/2016/2016-04-05-guidelines-for-developing-ibm-mobilefirst-platform-foundation-v7-1-artifacts.md

 3. Use Cordova available plug-ins for UI controls.
 Avoid using MobileFirst UI controls such as: BusyIndicator, OptionsMenu, TabBar, and SimpleDialog.

 4. Use methods such as responsive design to adjust your app for multiple screen sizes.
-Avoid using MobileFirst skins, which will not exist in future versions of the product.
+Avoid using MobileFirst skins, which is not standard.

 5. For minification and uglification of JavaScript code, use available packages such as [clean-css](https://www.npmjs.com/package/clean-css) or [uglify-js](https://www.npmjs.com/package/uglify-js).
 Avoid using the MobileFirst Studio plug-in features for minification and concatenation.